wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

-Microsoft Cloud for Healthcare solution relies on various components and hence you must obtain the following additional trial licenses.
+Microsoft Cloud for Healthcare solution relies on various components and hence you must obtain the following subsequent trial licenses.
 In this unit, you'll learn about validating product licenses, assigning them to a user account, and creating a free Azure account.

 > [!NOTE]
-> To perform these tasks, you must ensure that you’re signed-in with the global administrator user account created in the Set up a Microsoft 365 tenant unit.
+> To perform these tasks, you must make sure that you’re signed-in with the global administrator user account created in the Set up a Microsoft 365 tenant unit.

+Then, complete the following tasks:

 - Dynamics 365 Customer Service Enterprise Trial
 - Dynamics 365 Customer Service Digital Messaging add-on Trial
 - Dynamics 365 Sales Premium Trial